doyensec/PoiEx/README.md

 When collaboration mode is disabled, each project is stored in a local SQLite database.
 In this mode, projects are not synchronized or shared across different collaborators.

 ## Collaboration mode
-DS-SAST allows for real-time synchronization of findings and comments with other users.
+PoiEx allows for real-time synchronization of findings and comments with other users.
 This mode requires a MongoDB instance shared across all collaborators.
-Set your name in _Settings > Estensions > DS-SAST > Author Name_ and the database URI.
+Set your name in _Settings > Estensions > PoiEx > Author Name_ and the database URI.
 See section below for how to deploy a MongoDB instance.

 <h1 align="center">
   <sub>
     <img src="images/logo-1.png" height="48" alt="icon">
   </sub>
   <sup>
-    &nbsp;DS-SAST
+    &nbsp;PoiEx
   </sup>
 </h1>